aliarafat1000/tableau-sales-supermarket/README.md

 | Calculated Fields| Custom formulas for advanced insights             |
 | Filters and Parameters | Interactive dashboards for deeper analysis |
 | Python           | Data preprocessing and manipulation               |

 ---

+It breaks down data by categories and subcategories to provide deep insights into sales and profitability.
+Additionally, it features a dedicated dashboard to analyze customer behavior.

+Using Tableau's powerful features such as filters, parameters, and calculated fields, I have created dynamic and interactive visualizations that make data exploration intuitive and insightful.
+The project also includes data modeling with joins and relationships to structure the data efficiently.

+---